sahanpasindu/React_Ecommerce_Project/README.md

 # React_Ecommerce_Project - Lesson 14

-Let's update our app so that after a user signs-in they are redirected to the home page, also if a user is signed into our application, we don't want them to be able to access the signinandsignup page.
+Let's update our app so that after a user signs-in they are redirected to the home page, also if a user is signed into our application, we don't want them to be able to access the signin and signup page.

 # After you fork and clone:
 Install dependencies